What's new in DevTools (Microsoft Edge 84)

 The Microsoft Edge DevTools are now displayed in high contrast mode when Windows is in high contrast mode.

 Follow the instructions to turn on high contrast mode in Windows.
-Open the DevTools in Microsoft Edge by pressing
+To open the DevTools in Microsoft Edge, select

 I. The DevTools are displayed in high contrast mode.

 The Microsoft Edge DevTools currently support high contrast mode on Windows but not on macOS.

 Chromium issue #1048378

 Match keyboard shortcuts in the DevTools to Visual Studio Code

 From your feedback and the Chromium public issue tracker, the Microsoft Edge DevTools team learned that you wanted the ability to customize keyboard shortcuts in the DevTools.
 In Microsoft Edge 84, you are now able to match keyboard shortcuts in the DevTools to Visual Studio Code, which is just one of the features the team is working on for shortcut customization.